valory-xyz/open-autonomy/docs/guides/quick_start.md

     autonomy deploy run
     ```

-    This will deploy the [Hello World agent service](../demos/hello_world_demo.md) locally with four agents connected to four Tendermint nodes.
+    This will deploy the [Hello World service](../demos/hello_world_demo.md) locally with four agents connected to four Tendermint nodes.

     You can cancel the local execution at any time by pressing ++ctrl+c++.